tanhaei/ClusterGuidedEmbedding/README.md

 ## **External Validation (MIMIC-IV)**

-To address reviewer comments regarding generalizability and reproducibility, we have provided the full pipeline for validation on the **MIMIC-IV dataset**.
+To address the concern regarding generalizability and reproducibility, we have provided the full pipeline for validation on the **MIMIC-IV dataset**.

 ### **1\.
 Preprocessing & Clinical Grouping**